lumeland/lume.land/plugins/picture.md

 If the `transform-images` attribute is assigned to a HTML element that is not an image, the plugin will search for all `img` elements found inside that element.
-This is useful if you don't want to include this attribute in every `<img>` element, because you want to avoid repetition if all images has the same configuration, or the html content is generated from markdown content that you want to keep clean.
+This is useful if you don't want to include this attribute in every `<img>` element, because you want to avoid repetition if all images have the same configuration, or the HTML content is generated from markdown content that you want to keep clean.

 ```html